 The COVID-19 virus has affected the entire global population in such a drastic way.
 Some have been hit harder than others but nevertheless, we can all understand each other’s situation and pain.
-Being stuck back in my hometown I have been scrambling to find something to keep my hands busy and my mind at ease.
+Being stuck back in my hometown, I have been scrambling to find a quarantine activity to keep my hands busy and my mind at ease.

 Going on runs and walking around my neighborhood was a simple solution to fill the current gaps in my day and keep myself distracted from my thoughts going in an array of directions.
 But it has also allowed me to become more aware of my surroundings.

-I now give myself the time to take moments throughout the day just for myself.
-This has allowed me to be more present and aware of the places that have surrounded me my whole life.
+I now give myself the time to take moments throughout the day just for myself and it has become my favorite quarantine activity.
+It has allowed me to be more present and aware of the places that have surrounded me my whole life.